 Direct product links

 The fastest way to get filtered is to drop a link to your product in a comment.
 Most subreddits automatically remove comments from accounts that primarily link to a single domain.
 Even if the comment itself is genuinely helpful, the link triggers an automated filter.
+Reddit's own Self-Promotion guidelines suggest that only about 10% of your submissions should be your own content.

 New or low-karma accounts

 Reddit communities are deeply skeptical of new accounts that jump straight into recommendations.
 Many subreddits have minimum account age requirements (30 to 90 days) and karma thresholds that silently filter out new participants.
 If your marketing team created accounts specifically for Reddit outreach, those accounts are likely shadow-banned in most relevant communities.
+Understanding subreddit-specific moderation patterns is essential before your team starts engaging.

 Pattern posting